In this guide, I’ll show you how to check the uptime of a Windows Server and Windows client computers.

 Unfortunately, the get-uptime cmdlet has no parameter for checking the uptime on remote computers, it only works locally.
 See method 2 for a quick and easy way to get the uptime on remote and multiple computers.

-You can view the uptime on Windows Servers by using the task manager.
-Follow these steps:
+You can easily check the uptime on a Windows system by using the task manager.

-1. Right click the task bar and open task manager.
+1. Right click the taskbar and select task manaager

 Summary